oceanlau/garbage/InformationRetrieval/ad_hoc_retrieval.md

     ![BM25_model2](./assets/BM25_model2.png)

-    -   BM25F: Considering different zones of the document, use a weighted variant of term frequency and document length.
+    -   BM25F: Considering different zones of the document, use a weighted variant of term frequency.
+This would also affect document length which is the sum of term frequency.
     -   Adding non-textual feature: derive a simmilar RSV for the feature and add to BM25 RSV.

 -   Some advice on choosing $$k_1$$ and $$b$$ from Elastic: For Lucene and ElasticSearch, the default is $$k_1=1.2, b=0.75$$.
 Usually good enough for most cases.

-    -   $$k_1 (0-3)$$: Do you want terms to be saturated, so that the system wouldn't focus only on a few high-freqency terms?
+    -   $$k_1$$(0-3): Do you want terms to be saturated, so that the system wouldn't focus only on a few high-freqency terms?
 If yes, make $$$k_1$$ smaller so that large term frequency number would contribute relatively less than when $$k_1$$ is large.
 However for long documents, you may want a large $$k_1$$ since all term frequencies are large and you need to find the most relative ones.

-    -   $$b (0-1)$$: Do you want to penalize lengthy documents?
+    -   $$b$$(0-1): Do you want to penalize lengthy documents?
 If yes, make $$b$$ larger so that some lengthy documents that covers a lot of topics (maybe spam) would appear less.
 For some lengthy engineering specification or patents, there may be no reason to penalize their length.

 ## Evaluation Metrics